Nature of Topological Phase Transition of Kitaev Quantum Spin Liquids

 where $k_L= 3 a k_y$ and $k_Q = \frac{\sqrt{3a}}{2} q_x$ ($a=a_x=a_y$) are the rescaled momenta along the linear and quadratic directions, respectively and $\Delta=a_z-2a$ is the tuning parameter of the topological phase transition, where $\Delta=0$ at the critical point.
 As one might have anticipated, the dynamical bosonic fluctuation field $\phi(q)$ in $S_Y$ (\ref{eq.SY}) couples in the same way as the static tuning parameter $\Delta$ in $S_0$ (\ref{eq.S0}).
 The bosonic action $S[\phi]$ that is generated under perturbative RG is of the conventional Ginzburg-Landau form.
 However, this neglects the non-analytic bosonic self-energy correction $\Pi(q)$ due to the Landau damping of the order parameter fluctuations by gapless fermionic particle-hole fluctuations.
 Since $\Pi(q)$ dominates over the regular terms in the IR, it is crucial to use the quadratic bosonic action

 with $G_\phi^{-1} (q) = \Pi(q)$ as starting point for subsequent perturbative RG calculation \cite{landaudamping}.
 Using the correct infrared (IR) scaling form of the propagator, the fluctuation corrections under RG are independent of the choice of the ultraviolet (UV) cut-off scheme and therefore universal \cite{semiDirac01}.
 The bosonic self energy $\Pi(q)=g^2/N \int_k \text{Tr} \left[ G_{\bm{\psi}}(k) \bm{\sigma}_y G_{\bm{\psi}}(k+q)\bm{\sigma}_y\right]$ is obtained by calculating the fermion polarization bubble digram [Fig.~\ref{figure4}(a)] over the full range of frequencies and momenta where the non-analyticity arrises from the IR contribution ($k\to 0$).
 Unfortunately, for the case of semi-Dirac fermions this integral cannot be computed analytically.
-Following the procedure in Ref.~\cite{semiDirac01}, we obtain
+As shown in the Supplemental Material \cite{sm}, we obtain

 where the function $F(u)$ for $u\in [0,\infty)$ is defined through the integral